alecramsay/pg/docs/index.markdown

 layout: default
 ---

+The purpose of this site is to characterize the tradeoffs inherent in congressional redistricting state by state.

-This site makes a series of claims:[^1]
+Along the way, we make a series of claims:[^1]

-1. A state's "population geography" -- i.e., how many people live in each precinct -- can be characterized in a well-defined redistricting map that satisfies the basic legal constraints that districts are contiguous and have 'roughly equal' populations.
-Since they only depend on precinct shapes and populations, these "baseline" districts are the "low information" districts for a state.
+1. Where people live in a state constitutes a distinct "population geography."
+It can be characterized in a well-defined redistricting map (set of districts) that satisfies basic legal constraints, i.e., districts are contiguous and have 'roughly equal' populations.
+Since this "baseline" map only depends on precinct shapes and populations, it is the "least information" map for the state.
-2. On the one hand, because valid redistricting plans must have 'roughly equal' populations, other redistricting maps are, to a large degree, constrained by this underlying population geography.
-The boundaries of these districts can only be distorted so much before they become visibly engineered towards specific, typically partisan and/or racial, ends.
-Hence, most maps in a state -- even when optimizing to one end, such as maximal proportionality -- share many of the same precinct assignments or district cores.
+2. Because valid redistricting plans must have 'roughly equal' populations, they are, to a large degree, constrained by this underlying population geography.
+The boundaries of baseline districts can only be distorted so much before they become visibly engineered towards specific, typically partisan and/or racial, ends.
+Hence, even when they optimize on one dimension, such as proportionality, a plan tends to share many of the same precinct assignments as the baseline producing identifiable "district cores."
-3. On the other, because mapmakers use considerable data to draw districts that reflect their preferred mix of policy objectives -- e.g., voting age population, demographics, past election results, etc. -- the boundaries in these "high information" plans reflect that data and those decisions.
+3. Conversely, because a mapmaker uses considerable data -- e.g., voting age population, demographics, past election results, etc. -- to draw districts that reflect their preferred mix of policy objectives, the boundaries in such a "high information" plan reflects that data and those decisions.
+4. Moreover, due the complex blend of demographic, economic, cultural, and political attributes determined by a state's underlying population geography, redistricting often tradeoffs between various policy objectives, such as proportionality, competitiveness, opportunity for minority representation, compactness, and county-district splitting, among others.
+Sometimes two macro goals can be pursued in tandem, but often they are in tension with each other.
+For example, a plan that maximizes proportionality might not be very compact, or vice versa.
-4. Finally, macro policy tradeoffs inherent in redistricting a state can be characterized.
+5. The policy tradeoffs inherent in redistricting a state can be characterized *a priori*.

 We show these tradeoffs for congressional redistricting for 42 states apportioned two or more congressional districts in the 2020 census.
 (We excluded Hawaii and Maine, due to data issues.)